MACROCAT INTERMEDIATE MACROECONOMICS

 "The Austrian School"

-Examinations: There will be two one-hour exams (scheduled for September 17 and October 22) and a comprehensive final exam as scheduled by the university (December 10).
-The exams will be of mixed format, with some question requiring a short answer, some requiring a graphical and/or algebraic answer, and (possibly) some fill-in-the-blanks and multiple-choice questions.
-The wearing of caps, hats, bonnets, motorcycle helmets, ski masks or other headgear is not allowed during the exam.
+Examinations: There will be two one-hour exams (scheduled for September 29 and October 27) and a comprehensive final exam as scheduled by the university (December 8, 12:00 - 2:30 p.m.).
+The exams will be constructed in a multiple-choice format but some questions will require a graphical and/or algebraic solution.
+The wearing of caps, hats, bonnets, sombreros, motorcycle helmets, ski masks or other headgear is not allowed during the exam.

 Make-ups: Students will not be permitted to take the exams early or late.
 Should it become necessary for a student to miss an exam, he or she should notify the instructor in advance of the exam date.
 Students with excused absences will be required to take a make-up exam as arranged by the professor.